 - Preheat the oven to 400 degrees F.

-- Mix the cornstarch and the sugar in a large bowl, making sure that there are no lumps in the cornstarch.
+- Whisk together the cornstarch and sugar in a bowl thoroughly ensuring that there are no lumps in the cornstarch.

 - Add the apples, lemon juice, lemon zest and salt.

 - On a large LIGHTLY floured workspace, roll out one of the disks to a 13-inch round.
 (Key term – lightly).